 One of the most important purposes of Closed Circuit Television (CCTV) video recordings is to secure a predetermined area using video cameras connected to a video recorder, which in turn creates the video surveillance footage evidence.
 By using modern technology to allow 911 dispatchers access to these surveillance cameras in emergency situations, we would be allowing the dispatchers to give the first responders accurate, real-time information.

-So, what can we do?
-Yes, there are changes that need to be made in not only our society, but in the world as a whole.
+There are changes that need to be made in not only our society but in the world as a whole.
 But, what can we do right now to minimize the total amount of lives lost when the next mass shooting takes place?
 What can we do to catch these shooters before more damage is caused?
 How can we aid first responders and investigators in completing their jobs to the best of their abilities with the best resources possible?
 In short, we use modern technology to monitor and take control of the situation efficiently and accurately.

 History of Mass Shootings

 While mass shootings are becoming more frequent (an average of 7 mass shootings a week in 2017, CNN), they are not new to our culture.
 The FBI defines a “mass murder” as 4 or more victims in a single incident.

 The first heavily recorded United States mass murder occurred in September of 1949.
 Howard Unruh took the lives of 13 people and injured 3 more in the neighborhood of Cramer Hill in Camden, New Jersey.
 Since that fateful day, the United States has become the country with one of the highest mass shooting rates.